alanchiem/finance_ML/README.md

 # finance_ML

-Some tutorials that I'm taking knowledge from are Sentdex's playlist on finance with python and TradeOptionsWithMe's playlist on algo-trading.
+Some resources that I'm using are

+* Sentdex's playlist on finance with python
+* TradeOptionsWithMe's playlist on algo-trading
+* QuantConnect
+* Quanpedia